Support Us On Patreon

 Rocket Lab Launch Complex 1, Mahia Peninsula, New Zealand

-Rocket Lab Launch Complex 1B has witnessed the launch of 29 rockets, including 29 orbital launch attempts.
-While Rocket Lab Launch Complex 1, Mahia Peninsula, New Zealand, has been the site for 59 rocket launches.
+The Rocket Lab Launch Complex 1B launch pad has hosted 36 rocket launches, including 36 orbital launch attempts.
+The Rocket Lab Launch Complex 1, Mahia Peninsula, New Zealand launch site has been the location for 76 total rocket launches.

 Rocket Lab Launch Complex 1 is a commercial spaceport located close to Ahuriri Point at the southern tip of Māhia Peninsula, on the east coast of New Zealand's North Island.
 It is owned and operated by private spaceflight company Rocket Lab and supports launches of the company's Electron rocket for small satellites.
 With the launch of Electron on 25 May 2017, it became the first private spaceport to host an orbital launch attempt, and the first site in New Zealand to host an orbital launch attempt.
 With the Electron launch of 21 January 2018, it became the first private spaceport to host a successful orbital launch.